l3uddz/plex_autoscan/README.md

 If the filepath that was reported to plex_autoscan by sonarr/radarr was `/home/seed/media/fused/Movies/Die Hard/Die Hard.mkv` then the path that would be scanned by plex would become `/mnt/unionfs/Movies/Die Hard/Die Hard.mkv`.

-`SERVER_ALLOW_MANUAL_SCAN` when set to true will allow GET visits to the webhook URL where you can perform manual scans on a filepath.
+`SERVER_ALLOW_MANUAL_SCAN` when set to true will allow GET requests to the webhook URL where you can perform manual scans on a filepath.
 Remember all path mappings and section id mappings of server apply.
 So this is a good way of testing your configuration manually.
+You can either visit your webhook url in a browser, or initiate a scan by curl e.g. `curl -d "eventType=Manual&filepath=/mnt/unionfs/Media/Movies/Shut In (20166f533t In (2016) - Bluray-1080p.x264.DTS-GECKOS.mkv" http://localhost:3468/0c1fa3c9867e48b1bb3aa055cb86`

 ## Windows